Synthetixio/synthetix/docs/contracts/SupplySchedule.md

    5 |   4,687,500 |  245,312,500 | 2%
    6 |           0 |  245,312,500 | 0%

-The last year in this schedule is to allow any remaining tokens from the penultimate year to be minted.
+The last year in this schedule generates no new tokens to allow any remaining from the previous year to be minted.
 No minting is possible after the end of this schedule.

-Minting is performed in increments of a week whenever [`updateMintValues`](#updatemintvalues) is called from [`Synthetix.mint`](Synthetix.md#mint).
-If in a given year $T$ tokens can be minted, about $\frac{T}{52}$ tokens are made available each week in that year.
-These accrue so that no tokens are lost even if minting is not performed for several periods; the accrued total is minted at the next invocation.
-These computations are covered in more detail in the [`mintableSupply`](#mintablesupply) description.

 **Source:** [SupplySchedule.sol](https://github.com/Synthetixio/synthetix/blob/master/contracts/SupplySchedule.sol)